Grass seed is the cheapest way to create a new lawn. The team at Turfonline offer advice on choosing and sowing grass seed.

 Dig deep and remove debris and large stones as you go.
-If you think you will be tackling builders’ rubble as you prepare your soil for seeding – try to dig it out before you use a mechanical rotovator.
-Trust me – I have first-hand experience of violent vibrations and bent blades.
+If you think you will be tackling builders’ rubble as you prepare your soil for seeding – try to dig it out before you use a mechanical rotator.
+Trust me – I have the first-hand experience of violent vibrations and bent blades.
 Painful AND expensive!

 Grass needs a depth of at least 15cm of friable soil to thrive in.
 Don’t cheat at this stage because you can’t re-dig the area once the lawn has established.
-That depth of soil gives a nice deep root run to help grass cope with summer time drought.
+That depth of soil gives a nice deep root run to help grass cope with summertime drought.
 It also helps carry excess water away from the surface of the lawn.